laizeferraz/letmeask2.0/README.md

 ## 🧪 Technologies

-This project was developed using the foloowinf technologies:
+This project was developed using the following technologies:

 - [Next.js](https://nextjs.org/)
 - [Firebase](https://firebase.google.com/)